-Moving on from the Bay of Islands, it's time to head north to the vibrant town of Kerikeri.
-With its craft markets and boutique vineyards, Kerikeri is a haven for artisans and the gourmet traveller.
+Moving on from Waitangi, it's time to head north to the vibrant town of Kerikeri.
+With its craft markets and boutique vineyards, Kerikeri is a haven for artisans and foodies.
 Kerikeri also boasts Kemp House, New Zealand's oldest-standing European building.
-As you head north there are many side roads to beautiful beaches including Matauri Bay, Tauranga Bay, Taupo Bay and the Whangaroa Harbour, renowned for its big-game fishing.
+As you head north there are many side roads leading to beautiful beaches including Matauri Bay, Tauranga Bay, Taupo Bay and the Whangaroa Harbour, renowned for its big-game fishing.

 Bay of Islands: Birthplace of a Nation

 Kerikeri: Kemp House, New Zealand's oldest-standing European building

 Kerikeri: Art, craft and artisan foods

 Kaitaia: Day trips to Ninety Mile Beach (4WD excursions)

 Orewa: Sushi and a stroll on Orewa Beach

 Grab fish and chips in Paihia and eat them on the wharf.
 There's nothing like watching the sun set while eating superb kai moana.